 A successful performance management system relies on giving employees frequent, actionable feedback and recognizing employee successes on a consistent basis.
-Consider scheduling regular (weekly, bi-weekly, or monthly) meetings with employees to ensure an equitable experience for staff, and to build a culture of ongoing feedback.
+Consider scheduling regular (weekly, bi-weekly, or monthly) meetings with employees to ensure an balanced and fair experience for staff, and to build a culture of ongoing feedback.